-The Council will consider requests for repairs, which are your responsibility only in exceptional circumstances where it is impossible for you to do so.
+The Council will consider requests for repairs, which are your responsibility only in exceptional circumstances where it is impossible for you to carry out the work.
 If you are an old age pensioner, and/or you are unable to look after your house, you should contact the housing maintenance section for more assistance and advice.
-In these instances work will be carried out on a chargeable basis.
+In these instances work may be carried out on a chargeable basis.